XII Squadriglia MAS: Aftermath

-Following its 1,000-mile journey to its area of operations, XII MAS served on Lake Ladoga for a 90-day period, making 59 tours of duty, and engaging in 17 actions, during which Soviet barges, a gunboat (Bira class) and a merchant ship were claimed to have been sunk (however, all these claims are not confirmed by Soviet sources and modern Russian research).
+Following its 1,000-mile journey to its area of operations, XII MAS served on Lake Ladoga for a 90-day period, making 59 tours of duty, and engaging in 17 actions, during which Soviet barges, a gunboat (Bira class, known as the Moskva class) and a merchant ship were claimed to have been sunk (however, all these claims are not confirmed by Soviet sources and modern Russian research).

 Despite the skill and enthusiasm which the MAS brought to this corner of the Eastern Front, the combined operation was unable to stop Soviet efforts to maintain supply route to Leningrad, and the winter of 1942–1943 saw the Sinyavino offensive and Operation Iskra, which led to an easing of the Soviet supply dilemma, though the siege was not completely lifted until January 1944.